syhily/duoshuo/README.md

 After building the project, you can execute `npm prune --production` to remove all the dev dependencies.
 The application can be executed by using `npm start`.

+## License

+The source code of this blog is licensed under the [MIT](./LICENSE) license, feel to free to use it without any legal risks.

+The font used in logo is Super Peach Font, it's free for personal use and commercial use, but I couldn't find the license file.